EdizonTN/YIC.lplib/README.md

 ## Description

-This is a [LibrePCB](https://librepcb.org) library!
+This is an unofficial testing [LibrePCB](https://librepcb.org) library.
-Just edit this file to add a description about it.

 ## License